jehogit/merging-pulling-exercise/README.md

 `git clone <<instructor's github repo>>`

 - Cd to the new directory you just cloned
 - Create a new branch to make a change.
-Call your branch: <color-your_first_name>, for example,
+Call your branch: <color-your_first_name-branch>, for example,

-`git checkout -b red-firstname`
+`git checkout -b red-firstname-branch`

+(Specifying -b causes a new branch to be created as if git-branch were called and then checked out.)

+Let's edit rainbow.md to add you color and name to it.

-- Add your name to the list: list your first name underneath your favorite color.
-If you select "Other", use the following format: Color (Your name).
+- Add your name to the list: list your first name underneath your favorite color, for example, under the Red section,

+`red-firstname`

+(Save and exit--you may now try `git status` to see the rainbow.md was modified but not added.)

-- Add your changes using
+- Add your changes to your local git repository using

 `git add rainbow.md`